tvondra/pgxn-tester-server/API.md

 - summary of results of this version (all machines / PostgreSQL major versions combined)
 - detailed summary of results for this version (from each combination of machine / PostgreSQL major version)
 - the detailed summary may be disabled by adding ?details=0 to the URI
+- prerequisities of the version (extracted from META.json)

 #### Retrieve a Version [GET]